smach/R4JournalismBook/docs/booklinks.md

 The conflicted package will warn you if you try to use a function where there's more than one function with the same name loaded in your working session.
 Find out more at [https://github.com/r-lib/conflicted](https://github.com/r-lib/conflicted).

+#### Added after final manuscript was sent to the printer

+The DataExplorer R package will generate an HTML report about a data frame with a single line of code.
+Details: [https://boxuancui.github.io/DataExplorer/](https://boxuancui.github.io/DataExplorer/).

 ## Chapter 6: Beginning Data Visualization

 Tian Zheng's R Colors PDF <br />